samderegt/PIPPIN-NACO/docs/source/configfile.rst

    `list` or `integer` (default = ``[3,6,9,12,15]``)

    Outer radii of the annuli that PIPPIN uses to equalise the flux in the ordinary and extra-ordinary beams.
-These annuli are also used to perform the IP-subtraction under the assumption that the stellar light in the annulus is unpolarised (see:ref:`Instrumental polarisation <Instrumental polarisation>`).
+These annuli are also used to perform the IP-subtraction under the assumption that the stellar light in the annulus is unpolarised (see :ref:`Instrumental polarisation <Instrumental polarisation>`).

 .. _crosstalk_correction: